thapapradeep884/week-6-12194940-/README.md

 **4.5.
 Run-time composition using dlopen**

-This demonstration shows an alternative to run-time composition by creating a generic container process an explicity passing the libraries to load without using ROS interfaces.
-The process will open each library and create one instance of each "rclcpp::Node" class in the library source code.
+By constructing a generic container process and explicitly passing the libraries to load without using ROS interfaces, this demonstration provides an alternative to run-time composition.
+Each library will be opened by the procedure, and one instance of each "rclcpp::Node" class will be created in the library's source code.

 ```